-All other data stored by Shipyard is generated by our platform or 3rd parties.
+All other data stored by Shipyard is meta-data generated by our platform or frontend usage analytics data generated by 3rd parties.

 Output All of your code's output is shown as searchable plain text in the UI and stored indefinitely as a file on S3.
 Because your code controls what data is output, you should verify that your script is not printing any secure data to the output.
+We additionally take measures to ensure that Environment Variables and Password Blueprint Variables are never printed to the output.
 There is currently no way to delete a Log and it's output from the UI.
-In the event that you accidentally sent information to the output that should not have been shared publicly, reach out to firstname.lastname@example.org to get this data removed.
+In the event that you accidentally sent information to the output that should not have been shared publicly, reach out to email@example.com to get this data removed.

 When it comes to storing large data files, we recommend using Amazon S3, Google Cloud Storage, or Azure Blob Storage.